zchryl/Position-Analysis-in-League/README.md

 For this improved model, I chose to train a RandomForestClassifier, searching for the best hyperparameters with GridSearchCV.
 Using a Grid Search, I trained models with a max_depth from 0 to 200 at increments of 10 as well as n_estimators from 100 to 200 at increments of 30.
 From this search, the best parameters identified were max_depth = 160 and n_estimators = 190.
 In other words, 190 decision trees with a depth of 160 each - was found to be the best parameters.
 <br>
 <br>
 Evaluating this model now, it yielded an accuracy of 100% (1.0) on the training data, and an accuracy of 74.206% (0.742069) on the test data.
 Looking at the individual F1-Scores, the model now scored 0.6, 1.0, 0.47, 1.0, 0.63.
 Thus, this new model had about a 6% increase in accuracy over the baseline on the test data.
 The 100% accuracy on the training data is a positive sign as well, because we expect having that many decision trees in a Random Forest to overfit the data.
-The F1-scores for ‘bot’, ‘mid’, and ‘top’ positions also improved, which is a positive sign, although still rather low.
+The F1-scores for `bot`, `mid`, and `top` positions also improved, which is a positive sign, although still rather low.
 <br>
 <br>
 Something I recognized about this model is that the ‘best’ chosen n_estimators hyperparameter was the largest value I allowed it to be.
 100 to 200 with increments of 30 has a max value of 190, which is what the Grid Search concluded as the best parameter.
 What this means, given the still low F1-Scores, is that the model could likely improve by increasing the number of estimators - even more.
 On the other hand, the depth of each estimator was much less than the provided maximum it could have been, so this is a good sign that 160 is the sweet spot for this dataset.